mattbucknall/x0/README.md

 # x0

-A lightweight RISC-V (RV32IM) simulator with GDB integration.
+A lightweight RISC-V (RV32IM) simulator with GDB and Lua integration.

 ### Work In Progress!